 Here is some information about our environmental friendly practices at Palace Farm.

 We have a Pollen and Nectar area which we have planted on the farm to encourage the wildlife.
 It is aimed at giving much needed wildflowers for our wild bees.
 Did you know that we have around 250 types of bee in the UK, one is the Honey Bee, around 225 are solitary bees, including, Mason Bees, Leafcutter Bees and Mining Bees.
 The other 24 species are Bumblebees, of which there are 22 different species found in Kent.
 Some are quite common, but some are very rare and need a lot of looking after if they are to survive.
 Bumblebees don’t store very much honey so a short break in flowers during the summer can be a disaster for them.
 Did you know that a male bumblebee doesn’t have a sting, do you know what a Cuckoo Bumblebee is?
-See Bumblebee Conservation for more information.
+See Bumblebee Conservation Trust for more information.